 Just as hard water decreases the performance of your dish soap, it does the same to your laundry detergent.
 So, how do you know if you have hard water in your area?
 If your clothes don't look as clean as they should after they are washed, this may be a sign you have hard water in your local suburb or city.
 Another common sign of hard water is a loss of color in your clothing due to being washed.
 Dark clothes may fade and bright clothes may lose their splash of color.

 Issues with Plumbing

 Hard water often makes your plumbing work harder than usual to get the job done.
-Pipes can experience backups after carrying hard water for a long time.
-Your water heater can be bogged down by the constant flow of hard water through it, causing it to work less efficiently.
+An ordinary sign of hard water in your house includes clogged pipes.
+In addition, your water heater can be bogged down by the constant flow of hard water through it, causing it to work less efficiently.
 On top of this, the composition of hard water will eventually make its mark on your plumbing fixtures.
 The spots and stains that form in your bathtub and sinks from excess minerals are a clear sign of hard water in your home.